seek4science/seek/tech/docker/basic-container.md

 ## Running a basic container

-A single container is available for SEEK that runs on the SQLite3 database, which is can only support a small number of concurrent users.
+A single container is available for SEEK that runs on the SQLite3 database, which can only support a small number of concurrent users.

 This can be a good way to try out your own local installation of SEEK, and for testing or trying out new features.